Photos

 Arriving at Zürich airport, we skipped the uninspiring Panorama lounge in favor of duty-free shopping and soon walked down the jet bridge with mounting anticipation.
 Our first interaction with the crew was outstanding – we were greeted by name while still on the jet bridge, and our hand luggage was taken from us while we were shown to our seats.

 A French luxury yacht designer designed Singapore Airlines’s Suites, making the feeling very high-end and chic.
-We had reserved two middle seats (2C and 2D) to enjoy the famous double-bed at night, although we needn’t worry as only two other seats were taken (out of 12).
+We had reserved two middle seats (2C and 2D) to enjoy the famous double-bed at night, although we needn’t worry as only two other seats (out of 12) were taken.

 These seats are deeply upholstered with chocolate brown Italian leather and very spacious (although not as wide as Cathay’s First class seat).
 Storage is plentiful despite the lack of overhead bins.
 There is room for a suitcase and handbag under the ottoman.